Touropia Logo

 Since then, the town has housed one of the West Coasts’ most important historical missions, seen Clint Eastwood as Mayor, Doris Day make the town into a dog-friendly haven, and restaurants serving almost every international cruising imaginable pop up along its shores.

 There are few hotels here, with the bulk of accommodation comprising homey beds and breakfasts.
-To name a few, Cypress Inn, Mission Ranch Hotel and Restaurant (which I will detail in this article), as well as Carmel Country Inn, Carmel Garden Inn, Le Petit Pali at 8th Avenue, and Carmel Fireplace Inn are some of the most sought-after accommodations.
+To name a few, Cypress Inn, Mission Ranch Hotel and Restaurant, as well as Carmel Country Inn, Carmel Garden Inn, Le Petit Pali at 8th Avenue, and Carmel Fireplace Inn are some of the most sought-after accommodations.

 Retail Therapy in Carmel